oir/barkeep/docs/api/Classes/classbarkeep_1_1_iterable_bar.md

 ```

 A progress bar that can be used with range-based for loops, that automatically tracks the progress of the loop.

+[IterableBar](api/Classes/classbarkeep_1_1_iterable_bar.md) starts the display not at the time of construction, but at the time of the first call to [begin()](api/Classes/classbarkeep_1_1_iterable_bar.md#function-begin).
+Thus, it is possible to set it up prior to loop execution.

+Similarly, it ends the display not at the time of destruction, but at the first increment of the iterator past the end.
+Thus, even if the object stays alive after the loop, the display will be stopped.

 ## Public Types Documentation

 ### using `ProgressType`